Nigel Gresley: Memorials

 A memorial plaque to Gresley's achievements was unveiled at Edinburgh Waverley railway station in 2001.
 It was created by the Gresley Society and incorporates line drawings of his Flying Scotsman and Mallard locomotives.

-Following the redevelopment of the site previously home to Doncaster College, the square outside the new Doncaster Metropolitan Borough Council Offices and Cast Theatre was named Sir Nigel Gresley Square, in honour of the designer of some of the most famous steam locomotives built at Doncaster Plant Works following a public poll of Doncaster residents hosted by the Doncaster Free Press.
-Sir Nigel Gresley Square was opened to the public as part of the Queen's Diamond Jubilee celebrations, by the Mayor of Doncaster Mr. Peter Davies and two of Nigel Gresley's grandsons, in May 2012.
+Following the redevelopment of the site previously home to Doncaster College, the square outside the new Doncaster Metropolitan Borough Council Offices and Cast Theatre was named Sir Nigel Gresley Square, in honour of the designer of some of the most famous steam locomotives built at Doncaster Plant Works following a public poll of Doncaster residents.
+Sir Nigel Gresley Square was opened to the public in May 2012 as part of the Queen's Diamond Jubilee celebrations, by the Mayor of Doncaster Mr. Peter Davies and two of Nigel Gresley's grandsons.

-LNER Class A4 4498 Sir Nigel Gresley is named after its designer.
+One A4 class locomotive, no. 4498 Sir Nigel Gresley, was named after its designer.
+Built in November 1937, it was the one-hundredth Gresley pacific.

 A statue of Gresley was unveiled at King's Cross station in London on 5 April 2016, the 75th anniversary of his death.
 Sculptor Hazel Reeves originally included a duck alongside Gresley in reference to his hobby of breeding water fowl and his bird-themed locomotive names such as Mallard, but this was removed from the final design when two of Gresley's grandsons complained it was "demeaning".

 The Wetherspoons public house in Swadlincote, Derbyshire, is named The Sir Nigel Gresley in his honour.

+He was inducted into the Scottish Engineering Hall of Fame in 2023.

+A plaque honouring Gresley was unveiled in the entrance to Doncaster station on 19 June 2025, the 149th anniversary of his birth.